 Programs at Schlitz Audubon

-In addition to programming at Schlitz Audubon, we can join you at your school or at a Wisconsin natural area.
-Hour-long interactive programs are offered for a variety of natural history topics such as plants, insects, reptiles & amphibians, plus our amazing raptor presentations.
-Older students can experience some of the wonders of our local state natural areas through day-long trips with our naturalists.
-Through artifacts, discussions and activities these programs are perfect to introduce or reinforce the most vital aspects of your core learning areas.
+We can also join you in your own classroom or other space at your school.
+Interactive hour-long programs are offered for a variety of natural history topics such as plants, insects, reptiles & amphibians, plus our amazing raptor presentations.
+These programs are a great way to infuse meaningful science components into your existing curriculum, without the added details of scheduling bus transportation.
+Through artifacts, discussions, and activities these programs are perfect to introduce or reinforce the most vital aspects of your core learning areas.

 Through the generosity of donors, Schlitz Audubon is able to offer scholarship funding to help students have the opportunity to connect with nature.
-Scholarships are available to eligible schools for both onsite and offsite programming.
-Please contact our Registrar at firstname.lastname@example.org for details.
+Scholarships are available to schools with a high percentage of economically disadvantaged students, for both onsite and offsite programming.
+Please contact the Registrar at firstname.lastname@example.org to learn more.